 Pocket offers a network that was built to NOT have a single point of failure.
 What does that mean?
 Some blockchain networks are running off of a few well-known server providers, meaning, if server provider "X" goes down, so does a percentage of that network which in turn raises network cost and fees to send transactions or data.
-With Pocket, we offer our node operators a suite of deployment artifacts to get their node up and running on an in range of environments so they set it up at home, online, or on another remote server.
+With Pocket, we offer our node operators a suite of deployment artifacts to get their node up and running in a range of environments so they set it up at home, online, or on another remote server.
 This allows us to always keep our fees low as well as the network operational.

 Pocket was built to integrate into any new or existing application.
-Whether you would like your application to run on a decentralized network or give you application the ability to connect to multiple blockchains at once, we are here to help.
+Whether you would like your application to run on a decentralized network or give your application the ability to connect to multiple blockchains at once, we are here to help.
 If you have any questions or comments, reach out to us on our Discord server.

 Our Pocket JS library provides the means to send a relay through the Pocket Network connecting you to your desired blockchain.
 Click here to learn how to send a relay.